 The Norwood procedure is the first of three surgeries required to treat single-ventricle conditions such as hypoplastic left heart syndrome (HLHS).
 Because the left side of the heart can’t be fixed, the series of surgeries rebuilds other parts of the heart to redirect the blood flow.

 HLHS once was considered inoperable.
 Advances such as the three procedures currently used to treat single-ventricle conditions give more babies the chance to live full lives.

-This first step in the series of surgeries is performed in the baby’s first or second week of life.
+The Norwood procedure is performed in the baby’s first or second week of life.

-The board-certified and fellowship-trained cardiothoracic surgeons at Norton Children’s Heart Institute are equipped to perform the Norwood procedure — the most complicated of the three HLHS surgeries.
+The board-certified and fellowship-trained cardiothoracic surgeons at Norton Children’s Heart Institute are equipped to perform the Norwood procedure — the most complicated of the three surgeries.

 The care team will decide which shunt is best for the baby.

 While the baby is recovering, the care team teaches parents how to care for their baby at home.